October Health – 2025 Report

 18-24 Demographic in United Kingdom

-The leading cause of stress in the 18-24 age group in the United Kingdom is often related to financial pressures, such as student debt and job insecurity, along with concerns about their future careers.
-Additionally, academic demands and social media influences can contribute significantly to their stress levels.
-Providing support through resources like those from October, including group sessions and assessments, can help young adults manage these stressors effectively.
+The leading cause of stress among the 18-24 age group in the United Kingdom is often related to financial pressures, including concerns about student debt, living costs, and employment prospects.
+Additionally, transitions from education to the workforce and social media influences contribute significantly to stress levels in this demographic.
+Providing support through mental health resources, such as those offered by October, can help address these challenges.

 How mental health affects the 18-24 demographic differently